 "Alright, alright," Kyouko said, looking away.

 She cleared her throat.

-"It's possible I'm being overly paranoid," Kyouko said, voice taking on a detached quality, "but as you know, the union has several ongoing research projects dedicated to improving the lives of our members."
+"It's possible I'm being overly paranoid," Kyouko said, voice taking on a detached quality, "but as you know, we have several ongoing research projects dedicated to improving the lives of our members."

 "Yes, of course," Mami said.
 "I helped establish most of them."

 She suppressed a smirk.
-Twenty years ago, she would have scoffed at the idea of Kyouko saying anything with the word "research" built in.
+Once, long ago, she would have scoffed at the idea of Kyouko saying anything with the word "research" built in.

 She took a bite of her own apple.